Date/Time

 Categories

-This 3-part programme will give you insight into the operational and strategic roles of the Designated Safeguarding Lead (DSL).
+This 3-part course will give you insight into the operational and strategic roles of the Designated Safeguarding Lead (DSL).

 These sessions will focus primarily on the practical challenges and opportunities of being a DSL, making reference to elements of two key documents: